Board Policy 305 – Auxiliary Services

 Students who qualify for free meals shall never be denied a reimbursable meal, even if they have accrued a negative balance from previous purchases.
 Students with outstanding meal charge debt shall be allowed to purchase a meal if the student pays for the meal when it is received.

 The school district will make reasonable efforts to notify families when meal account balances are low.
 Additionally, the school district will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
 The school district will coordinate communications with families to resolve the matter of unpaid charges.
-Families will be notified of an outstanding negative balance once the negative balance reaches $5.00.
+Families will be notified of an outstanding balance once the negative balance is equivalent to two (2) meals.
 Families will be notified by letters sent home and phone call from Food & Nutrition and/or school office staff.
-Negative balances not paid prior to the end of the school year will be turned over to the superintendent or superintendent’s designee for collection.
+Outstanding balances not paid prior to the end of the school year will be turned over to the superintendent or superintendent’s designee for collection.
 Options may include: collection agencies, small claims court, or any other legal method permitted by law.

 Communication of the Policy